davidpots/playsongnotes/_lessons/92 [Neil Young] Harvest Moon.md

 {% include pdf-module.html slug = page.slug pdf_numpages = page.pdf_numpages pdf_version = page.pdf_version has_patreon_url = page.patreon_lesson_url patreon_url = page.patreon_lesson_url free_pdf_available = page.free_pdf_available free_pdf_url = page.free_pdf_url song_name = page.song_title %}

+## Editor's notes

+In this lesson I'll show you how to play "Harvest Moon" by Neil Young.
+This is a beautiful gem of a song.
+It uses drop-d tuning (I'll explain this), and some very creative voicing of the D-chord.
+I'll show you the chords needed, explain the strumming patterns, and of course show you tabs for all of the above.
+I hope you enjoy!
+This song was a true pleasure to learn.

 ## Drop-D tuning